Neha Marda: 2008–2015: Breakthrough with Balika Vadhu and Doli Armaanon Ki

 In 2008, she played the main lead as Priyamvada in Zee TV's Ek Thi Rajkumari opposite Ali Merchant.
 Marda's breakthrough came when she landed the role of Gehna in Colors TV's longest running show, Balika Vadhu which she played from 2008 until 2011.
 In 2009, she played the lead in Jo Ishq Ki Marzi Woh Rab Ki Marzi opposite Neil Bhatt.
 From 2009 until 2010, Marda played the negative role of Pratima in Star Plus's Shraddha.

 In 2010, participated in Imagine TV's Meethi Choori No 1.
 In January 2011, she appeared as a guest contestant in Jhalak Dikhhla Jaa 4 where she was paired with contestant Meiyang Chang.
 In 2011, she participated in Kitchen Champion 4 and Nachle Ve with Saroj Khan.
 Marda later acted in shows like Ek Hazaaron Mein Meri Behna Hai (2012) and Devon Ke Dev...Mahadev (2013).

-Marda was cast in Zee TV's Doli Armaano Ki, playing the lead role as Urmi opposite Mohit Malik.
+Marda was cast in Zee TV's Doli Armaano Ki, playing the lead role as Urmi Singh Rathore, a victim of domestic violence and abuse at the hands of her abusive husband, Samrat which became popular among audience. opposite Mohit Malik.
 In 2015, Marda quit the show getting replaced by Manasi Salvi.
 The show ended on 25 September 2015.